muratk5n/thirdwave/en/tweets/2021/week3.md

 ---

-That black hole fail was the last straw ..
-Just the fact that two reputable scientists debunking the crap out of a concept so widely accepted is proof enough.

-Mainstream sci today looks more and more like Church teachings from the Middle Ages.

-Church teachings are bunk, bunch of alternate theoreticians roam about, most of whom are also quacks.

-No wonder art, cinema is obsessed with the era.

----

 Its probably safe to ignore any mainstream physics since 30s.
 Same for base math pretty much.
 If 19th century math was good enough for Feynman it's good enough for me.